hatonthecat/solarcircuits/README.md

 <img width="1154" height="611" alt="Zhang-Lu-Yi-2" src="https://github.com/user-attachments/assets/05434432-7e58-437e-991d-4e00315ca23b" />

  Physics according to a software-focused developer might not exist either.
 In that constraints are rarely factored in when designing operating sytems.
 2GB RAM minimum to run a modern linux?
 All requirements nowadays are relative.
-SYstems today with 100000x more transistors than a PC 30 years ago won't be able to share a common core/ minimum requirements.
+Systems today with 100000x more transistors than a PC 30 years ago won't be able to share a common core/ minimum requirements.

  Silicon transistors are in manyways the workhorse of software design - the beehive: https://upload.wikimedia.org/wikipedia/commons/7/7f/The_British_Bee_Hive.jpg https://courses.bowdoin.edu/history-2203-fall-2020-cgoldber/gilded-age-cartoons/ Silicon may have originated from sand, but systems should not resemble pyramids.